Legion-Expansion/Legion-Expansion/README.md

 Javascript and JSON are formatted for readability with 2 space indent and sorted keys.
 They will be compressed when packaged into the mods.

-Update format.py updated with your PA_PATH (and don't commit your changes).
+Update format.py and install.py with your PA_PATH (don't commit your changes).

 ## Commiting